lukso-network/LIPs/LSPs/LSP-3-Profile-Metadata.md

             { // example of a hash based image verification "width": Number,
                 "height": Number,
+                "url": 'string',
+                "verification": {
-                "verificationFunction": 'keccak256(bytes)',
+                    "method": 'keccak256(bytes)',
-                "verificationData": 'string', // bytes32 hash of the image "url": 'string'
+                    "data": 'string', // bytes32 hash of the image }
             },
             { // example of a signature based image verification "width": Number,
                 "height": Number,
+                "url": 'string',
+                "verification": {
-                "verificationFunction": 'ecdsa',
+                    "method": 'ecdsa',
-                "verificationData": 'string',  // signer that signed the bytes of the image "verificationSource": 'string' // e.g url returning the signature of the signed image "url": 'string'
+                    "data": 'string', // signer that signed the bytes of the image "source": 'string' // e.g url returning the signature of the signed image }
             },
             { // example of a NFT/smart contract based image
                 "address": Address, // the address of an LSP7 or LSP8